|

 Saint Joseph Church and Seminary

-MACAO, 1983, Architectural Series, Scott 473
+MACAO, 1983, Architectural series, Scott 473

 MACAO, 2005, Cultural Heritage of Humanity, Scott 1173a

-"Amizade Luso-Chinesa/Festival de Macao" and Chinese textJesuits founded St. Joseph's Seminary in 1728 to train both foreigners and young men of Macao as missionaries for China.
-St. Joseph's Seminary Church (seen on this stamp) was completed in 1758, the same year when Pombal had the Jesuits removed and imprisoned.
-The Vincentians took over the school in 1784 and under their tenure was granted the title "Royal Seminary."
+Jesuits founded St. Joseph Seminary in 1728 to train both foreigners and young men of Macao as missionaries for China.
+St. Joseph Seminary Church (seen on this stamp) was completed in 1758, the same year when Pombal had the Jesuits removed and imprisoned.
+The Vincentians took over the school in 1784 and under their tenure it was granted the title "Royal Seminary."
 It later became a university.
-In 1998 and 1999, the Church underwent restoration work, returning the building to its original appearance.
+In 1998 and 1999, the church underwent restoration work, returning the building to its original appearance.
 It was reopened to the public in December 1999.
-More

-CHINA, 1997, Scott 2814Among Macao's historic structures the chief and most symbolic of Macao is the great ruined façade of the Church of the Mother of God, the largest Christian church in Asia.
-It was built in 1602 according to the plans of a Jesuit architect, Blessed Carlo Spinola, SJ adjacent to the Jesuit College of St. Paul's, the first Western college in the Far East, the printing press of which produced many important books.
-The church suffered a number of fires, the last in 1835 which left only the façade of carved stone.
+CHINA, 1997, Scott 2814Among Macao's historic structures the chief and most symbolic of Macao is the great ruined facade of the Church of the Mother of God, the largest Christian church in Asia.
+It was built in 1602 according to the plans of a Jesuit architect, Blessed Carlo Spinola, SJ adjacent to the Jesuit College of St. Paul, the first Western college in the Far East, the printing press of which produced many important books.
+The church suffered a number of fires, the last in 1835 which left only the facade of carved stone.
 This had been built in 1620-27 with the assistance of Japanese Christian artisans who had fled from feudal persecution in Nagasaki.
 The remains of both church and college are known collectively as the Ruins of St. Paul's, and the name is sometimes mistakenly thought to refer to the church alone.
 Together they are a reminder of the role of the Jesuits in bringing Christianity to the Far East.
-More

 MACAO, 1983, architectural series, Scott 475

-MACAO, 1989, a mini sheet honoring Portuguese influence in Asia pictured St. Paul's, Scott 610a
+MACAO, 1989, a mini-sheet honoring Portuguese influence in Asia pictured St. Paul's, Scott 610a

 The background image is Religious Procession at the S. Pauls Church Ruins, Macao (1858)